nightroman/FarNet.SQLite/README.md

     Helper methods to simplify typical tasks routine coding.\
     They are designed for C# and F# and used in PowerShell.

-- `FarNet.SQLite.psd1`, `FarNet.SQLite.psm1`
+- `FarNet.SQLite.psm1`

     The PowerShell module with `FarNet.SQLite.dll` helpers.\
-    Consider using the module in scripts, this way is really easier.
+    Consider using the module in scripts, this way is much easier.

 - `FarNet.SQLite.ini`